we-taper/we-taper.github.io/pelican/content/Blogging/Using Pelican and Github to Blog.md

-Title: Using Pelican and Github to Blog, v0.1
+Title: Using Pelican and Github to Blog - Start
 Date: 2014-2-21 2:00
-Tags: Pelican, unFinished
+Tags: Pelican, unFinished, unPolished
-Slug: Using Pelican and Github to Blog
 Author: we.taper
 Summary: Using Pelican to generate static website and push to Github to blog.